 “Not sure if it's a bad port or a problem with modern PC setup (graphics cards or boosted CPUs), but it's unplayable.”

-The story in "Dragon's Lair" is often described as simplistic and lacking depth, primarily serving as a backdrop for quick-time events rather than a fully developed narrative.
-While it features charming animation and a classic quest to rescue a princess, many reviewers note that it feels more like an interactive film than a traditional game, with minimal character development and repetitive gameplay.
-Overall, it appeals to those seeking nostalgic visuals and straightforward action, but may disappoint players looking for a rich, engaging story.
+The story in "Dragon's Lair" is often described as simplistic and lacking depth, primarily serving as a backdrop for its quick-time event gameplay.
+While it features a classic quest to save a princess, many reviewers feel it lacks substantial narrative development and emotional engagement, resembling more of an interactive film than a traditional game.
+Despite its charming animation and nostalgic appeal, the overall consensus is that the story does not meet modern standards for depth or complexity.

 “It's not a 'story where you are the hero' type but rather an interactive film.”